benitez889900/Test1/README.md

 2. How much over or under the asking price, in average, are properties sold for on each sector.
 1. Which are the most/less popular areas of Edinburgh where properties are being listed for sale.
 2. What are the usual range of different Estate Agents listings?
 Is there a difference - for instance some agents specialising in cheaper/more expensive properties?
-2. What are the sold prices achieve, in average, by different Estate Agent?
+2. What are the sold prices achieved, in average, by different Estate Agent?
 Would it be expected a difference if a property is listed with different Agents?

 <img width="1302" alt="Properties asking prices" src="https://user-images.githubusercontent.com/70529856/91867653-cb054f00-ec6b-11ea-8f05-0fca4b08db83.png">